Skip to main content

 The Kingston Singers is a local inclusive community choir led by choir leader Gabriella Noble.
 To join the choir, there is no need to have a fantastic voice or be able to read music and there are no auditions.
-In response to the current pandemic the choir has moved online but is still enjoying connecting with each other and pitching to a range of popular songs.
-This culminated in recording a version of Let it Be during the summer.

 The choir launched in 2016, meeting once a week at the Rose Theatre, Kingston.
 In addition to its end-of-season performances, it has been invited to sing at several events, including the University Carol Service, Kingston Holocaust Memorial Day, the Rose Theatre Christmas Show and the Opening of the Ned in EC2, with singing coordinated by Gareth Malone.